Quillraven/Fleks/ReadMe.md

 ## Current Status

-This branch contains a special Kotlin Multiplatform compatible verion of Fleks.
-It has a slightly different API when compared with the normal 1.0 release.
+This branch contains a special Kotlin Multiplatform compatible version of Fleks.
+It has a slightly different API when compared with the master branch version.
-But still similar enough that it should not be much work to switch between (normal) release 1.0 and release 1.0-KMP.
+But still similar enough that it should not be much work to switch between the two versions.

 Release version 1.0-KMP-RC1 is available on maven central since XX-YYY-2022.
 Please feel free to contribute to the Discussions or Issues.
 Help is always appreciated.